adoptium/infrastructure/ansible/README.md

 3) Run a playbook to install dependencies, e.g. for Ubuntu 14.x on x86:
     ```bash
-    ansible-playbook -s playbooks/AdoptOpenJDK_Unix_Playbook/main.yml
+    ansible-playbook -s playbooks/AdoptOpenJDK_Unix_Playbook/main.yml --skip-tags=adoptopenjdk,jenkins

     # Or to use a custom hosts file:
-    ansible-playbook -i /path/to/hosts -s AdoptOpenJDK_Unix_Playbook/main.yml
+    ansible-playbook -i /path/to/hosts -s AdoptOpenJDK_Unix_Playbook/main.yml --skip-tags=adoptopenjdk,jenkins
     ```

 4) The Ansible playbook will download and install any dependencies needed to build OpenJDK

-## How do I run the playbook on a Windows Machine?
+## How do I run the playbook against a Windows Machine?

-As Ansible can't run on Windows, it has to be run on a seperate system and then pointed at a Windows machine (such as a VM).
-To test the playbook, a vagrant VM can be used.
+As Ansible can't run on Windows, it has to be run on a seperate system (e.g. a Linux VM) and then pointed at a Windows machine
 You can do this by following these steps:

 1) Run `vagrant plugin install vagrant-disksize`.
 This will install a plugin that allows the user to specify the disksize of the VM and is required to use the Windows Vagrantfile.